Isaree-ai/Isaree-Platform/README.md

 Isaree is in active development.
 We're building the foundation for a robust, medical-grade AI platform and invite contributors to join us in this mission.
 Currently, we're focusing on:

+- On Device AI transcription and AI Assistance
 - Core architecture and infrastructure
 - Security and compliance frameworks
 - Client-side processing capabilities